 - Use a menstrual cup instead of paper feminine hygiene products

 - Replace cleaning products with vinegar and baking soda

-- Bake homemade bread and muffins from scratch – buy your yeast in bulk on Amazon (and freeze it in sandwich bags to keep fresh for up to a year.
+- Bake homemade bread and muffins from scratch – buy your bulk dry yeast on Amazon (and freeze it in sandwich bags to keep fresh for up to a year)

 - Save leftover rice, pasta, cooked vegetables, and meats to make homemade soup

 - Buy fruit and veggies in season when cheap and then freeze or preserve

 - Use powdered milk instead of regular milk in baking